tanaylab/metacells/README.rst

     identifying the "type" of the metacell (or, more generally, the "gene programs" that are active in each metacell).

-    Typically analysis groups the marker genes into "gene modules" (or, more generally, "gene programs"), and then use the notion of "type X expresses gene module/program Y".
-As of version 0.9, collecting such gene modules (or programs) is left to the analyst with little or no direct support in this package.
+    Typically analysis groups the marker genes into "gene modules" (or, more generally, "gene programs"), and then use the notion of "type X expresses the gene module/programs Y, Z, ...".
+As of version 0.9, collecting such gene modules (or programs) is left to the analyst with little or no direct support in this package, other than providing the rare gene modules (which by definition would apply only to a small subset of the metacells).

 ``x``, ``y`` per metacell (computed by ``compute_umap_by_markers``)
     A common and generally effective way to visualize the computed metacells is to project them to a 2D view.
 Currently